riastrad/cyberbspace/posts/2024/post-dithered-pics.md

 ## First attempt: generating the images at build time

 My initial thought was that the best way to do this would be to generate the dithered copy at build time.
-I did this pretty naively within my shortcode (you can see this attempt [here](https://github.com/riastrad/cyberbspace/pull/169/commits/0f87096045ca8e83e09b70be1154d5de8f4117eb), but quickly found that this caused my site's build time to become unacceptably slow.
-Instead of taking `~3s` to build it started taking `~30s`, and I was only generating dithered copies for a handful of images.
+I did this pretty naively within my shortcode (you can see this attempt [here](https://github.com/riastrad/cyberbspace/pull/169/commits/0f87096045ca8e83e09b70be1154d5de8f4117eb)), but quickly found that this caused my site's build time to become unacceptably slow.
+Instead of taking ~3 seconds to build the whole site it started taking ~30 seconds, and I was only generating dithered copies for a handful of images.
+If I kept going down this path, my build time would increase with every dithered image I added to my blog.
+This would be unsustainable.

 At this point, I got a bit frustrated.
 Would I not be able to set this up to happen automatically?
 Would I need to remember to run a script manually any time I added new images to a blog post?